Short stories are at the heart of why Phyllis loves to write. Her father left her a legacy of the art of storytelling.

 The four sections surround a lovely fountain with Angels in the center, pouring healing waters from their pitchers.
 There are four bird baths around the fountain, one at each point of the rose triangles.
 The birds splash and sing their joy all day long.
 Welcoming park benches are throughout the garden.
 It is a lovely place.
 I, myself, often stroll round the Rose Garden in memory of my loved ones.
 I always come away filled with love and peace.

 The gardener is long gone to his resting place.
 His great-grandson now takes care of the Rose Garden, fountain and bird baths.
 Even though the cemetery has long been abandoned and forgotten by many, the Rose Garden is as lovely as ever.
 Visitors still come by on Sunday afternoons to enjoy the peaceful atmosphere.

 The stone bench was lovingly carved and sculpted by a young man, who also carved the Angels in the fountain.
 His wife designed the sculptures and he carved them.
 The sculptor was the first to sit on the bench and grieve when his beloved wife died in childbirth.
 Their son did not survive the first hour of life.
 For many years the sculptor sat there every day of his life till he, too, passed on.
 He now lies just over there beside his wife and child.

-I love this old stone bench and the Rose Garden. they healed me, gave me peace.
+I love this old stone bench and the Rose Garden for they healed me and gave me peace.
 The stone bench was carved with love and prayers for all those who would use it.
 The sculptor's wife watched it taking shape, often caressing it with her lovely hands, imbuing it with love and healing prayers.

 I know all this to be true, because I was Andre the sculptor in that lifetime.